Oops in java

 What is OOPs in Java

 OOPs stands for Object Oriented Programming.
-It is Java programming paradigm that focuses on creating Object that contain both data and behavior.
-Before Starting the pillar of OOPs First we have to know About Class and Objects.
+It is a Java programming paradigm that focuses on creating objects that contain both data and behavior.
+Before starting the pillar of OOP, first we have to know about classes and objects.

 Class

-A class is a blueprint or say template of a Object.
+A class is a blueprint or, say, template of an object.
 It represent the set of properties or methods.
 Class is a logical entity.
 It is declared with the keyword class.
-And it not take memory but object take when created.
+And it does not take memory, but the object takes it when created.

 Object

 An object is the instance of a class.
 It is created from the class and actually holds the values of the properties and can use the methods.
-Object is a real entity, not logical like class.
+An object is a real entity, not logical like a class.
 It takes memory when it is created.
-In short we say class is the template and object is the thing made from that template.
-As while creating a home first its map is passed then on the basis of that map home is made just like that home map is class and home is a real entity like object.
-It is created using new keyword.
+In short, we say class is the template, and the object is the thing made from that template.
+While creating a home, first its map is passed; then, on the basis of that map, the home is made.
+Just like that, the home map is a class, and the home is a real entity like an object.
+It is created using a new keyword.

 Pillar of Object Oriented Programming:-